 - 22.1 The Authorised Officer must ensure every Contract is in writing. - 22.2 Every Contract with a Contract Value of £2 million or above must be executed under seal as a Deed with the common seal of the Council by the City Solicitor.

-Any exception must be agreed by the City Solicitor. - 22.3 Every Contract with a Contract Value of less than £2 million should be executed under seal as a Deed with the common seal of the Council by the City Solicitor in the following circumstances:

-- the Council wishes to enforce the Contract for more than 6 years after its end (e.g. for land or works); or - it is required by parties to the Contract; or - the price paid or received under the Contract is a nominal price and does not reflect the value of the goods/services; or - 22.3 Otherwise the following rules for signature apply: - where the total Contract Value is below £100,000 an Authorised Officer can sign within the limits specified by an Appropriate Officer as per Contract standing order 2.5. - any Contract with a total value between £100,000 and £2 million must be signed by an Assistant Director or above - 22.4 All Contracts with the exception of one-off purchases below £5,000 must be recorded on the Contracts and Grant Register.
+Any exception must be agreed by the City Solicitor. - 22.3 Every Contract with a Contract Value of less than £2 million should be executed under seal as a Deed with the common seal of the Council by the City Solicitor in the following circumstances: - the Council wishes to enforce the Contract for more than 6 years after its end (e.g. for land or works); or - it is required by parties to the Contract; or - the price paid or received under the Contract is a nominal price and does not reflect the value of the goods/services; or - 22.3 Otherwise the following rules for signature apply: - where the total Contract Value is below £100,000 an Authorised Officer can sign within the limits specified by an Appropriate Officer as per Contract standing order 2.5. - any Contract with a total value between £100,000 and £2 million must be signed by an Assistant Director or above - 22.4 Letters of Intent should not be used unless approved by an Authorised Officer following consultation with the City Solicitor and the Chief Financial Officer. - 22.5 All Contracts with the exception of one-off purchases below £5,000 must be recorded on the Contracts and Grant Register.